Armenia–Iran relations

-Context

-Brief history
+Historical relations

 Iran and Armenia have been in close contact for thousands of years.
 Since Antiquity there has always been much interaction between Ancient Armenia and Persia (Iran).
 The Armenian people are amongst the native ethnic groups of northwestern Iran (known as Iranian Azerbaijan), having millennia long recorded history there while the region (or parts of it) have had made up part of historical Armenia numerous times in history.
 These historical Armenian regions that nowadays include Iranian Azerbaijan are Nor Shirakan, Vaspurakan, and Paytakaran.
 Many of the oldest Armenian chapels, monasteries and churches in the world are located within this region of Iran.

 Armenia was conquered by the Persian Empire numerous times throughout history, particularly by the Median, Achaemenid, Parthian, and Sassanid empires, and the Safavid, Afsharid, and Qajar dynasties.
 Due to the large cultural and historical ties, Armenia is often considered part of Greater Iran.
 Armenia and Iran enjoy cultural and historical ties that go back thousands of years.

 On the Behistun inscription of 515 BC, Darius the Great indirectly confirmed that Urartu and Armenia are synonymous when describing his conquests.
 Armenia became a satrap of the Persian Empire for a long period of time.
 Regardless, relations between Armenians and Persians were cordial.

 The cultural links between the Armenians and the Persians can be traced back to Zoroastrian times.
 Prior to the 3rd century AD, no other neighbor had as much influence on Armenian life and culture as Parthia.
 They shared many religious and cultural characteristics, and intermarriage among Parthian and Armenian nobility was common.
 For twelve more centuries, Armenia was under the direct or indirect rule of the Persians.

-What is now modern day Armenia was relatively recently separated from Iran by the Russian victory in the Russo-Persian War (1826-1828).
+What is now modern day Armenia was relatively recently separated from Iran by the Russian victory in the Russo-Persian War (1826–1828).
 This loss in the 1826–1828 Russo-Iranian War in the first half of the 19th century made Iran irrevocably cede its Armenian territories (amongst other territories), which made part of the concept of Iran for centuries, to Imperial Russia as confirmed in the Treaty of Turkmenchay of 1828.
 Following the incorporation by Russia, Armenia stayed within the Russian sphere until the dissolution of the Soviet Union.